sudeephr202-glitch/YakshiVerse/README.md

 ## File Structure

+YakshiVerse/
+|-- data
+    |-- data.txt
+|-- index.php
+|-- login.html
+|-- README-pentest.md

+Here's a brief description of each file and directory:

-* `phish.php`: The main PHP file containing the script.
-* `data/`: A directory to store captured credentials and session information.
-	+ `data.txt`: A file within the `data` directory where the captured information is logged.
+index.php: The main PHP file containing the script that captures user credentials and logs them to data/data.txt. data/: A directory to store captured credentials and session information. data/data.txt: A file within the data directory where the captured information is logged.
+README-pentest.md: A file containing information about the setup, usage, and notes for the phishing pentest.

 ## Known Issues